7 Best Rewards Credit Cards in Singapore (2024): Citibank, OCBC, DBS & More

 How many UOB reward points can I earn with the UOB Lady’s Card?

-The UOB Lady’s Card offers 15X reward points (or 30 miles) per S$5 spent on a preferred category of your choice.
-Spending outside of your chosen category will earn you a base rate of 1X reward points (or 2 miles) per S$1 spent.
+The newly revamped UOB Lady’s Card offers 25X reward points per S$5 spent on a preferred category of your choice, which works out to be a whopping 10 miles per dollar.
+Spending outside of your chosen category will earn you a base rate of 1X reward points or 2 miles per $5 spent.

 Where can I earn UOB reward points with the UOB Lady’s Card?